LuisPeMoraRod/Datos2.Tarea4/README.md

 ### `sudo systemctl start mongod`

-This should start data base in port 27017.\
+This should start data base in port: 27017.\
 To run the server, open a new tab terminal inside _api_ folder and hit the following command:

 ### `nodemon server`